stcarrez/ada-keystore/docs/akt.md

 use another method such as using the interactive form, passing the password through a file or passing using a socket based communication.

+When the wallet master key is protected using _gpg2_(1) a 256-bytes random binary string is created to protect the wallet master key.
+This random binary string is then encrypted using the user's

+*--gpg* option is specified only for the creation of the keystore.
+To unlock the keystore file, the
+_gpg2_(1) command will be used to decrypt the keystore header content automatically.
+When the user's GPG private key is not found, it is not possible to unlock the keystore with this method.

-Each wallet data entry is protected by using its own secret key and IV vector.
+Depending on the size, a data stored in the wallet is split in one or several data entry.
+Each wallet data entry is then protected by their own secret key and IV vector.
-Wallet data are encrypted using AES-256-CBC.
+Wallet data entry are encrypted using AES-256-CBC.
 The wallet data entry key and IV vectors are protected by the wallet master key.

+When the
+*--split* option is used, the data storage files only contain the data blocks.
+They do not contain any encryption key.
+The data storage files use the *.dkt* file extension.

 ## SEE ALSO

-_editor(1)_, _update-alternative(1)_
+_editor(1)_, _update-alternative(1)_, _ssh-askpass(1)_,
+_gpg2(1)_

 ## AUTHOR